 You might like to hear what Ryan has to say about studying Mechanical Engineering MEng at the University of Huddersfield.

 Mechanical engineering has the power to improve people's lives and new developments can have a real impact on society.
 At Huddersfield we're passionate about Engineering.
 Our courses are designed to combine industry knowledge and academic theory with practical experience to support you in graduating ready for work or further study.
-We offer you invaluable real-world experience through the optional placement year, as well as opportunities for development and creativity.

 Dr Leigh Fleming, Subject Area Leader, Mechanical and Automotive Engineering